-This strategy not only outlines new high level objectives specifically for housing, it also aims to bring strands from our other strategies together, setting out our services for older people and our high level actions for the years ahead.
-See Appendix 1 for details.
+Our strategy not only outlines new high level objectives specifically for housing it also aims to bring strands from our other strategies together, setting out our services for older people and our high level actions for the years ahead.
+See Appendix 1 at the back of this document for details.